ANALYSIS-After port blast, rudderless Lebanon drifts towards the rocks

 "What matters to the international community is the next government's programme and its ... policies to meet the expectations of the Lebanese people and restore trust," he said.

-Unless a compromise can be reached on Hariri, the choice now for Hezbollah, Aoun and Berri is whether to seek out another Sunni or leave Diab in a caretaker capacity.
+Unless a compromise can be reached on Hariri, the choice now for Hezbollah, Aoun and Lebanon's powerful parliament speaker and head of the Shi'ite Amal Movement Nabih Berri is whether to seek out another Sunni or leave Diab in a caretaker capacity.

 Hezbollah and Amal do not want anyone but Hariri, the politician familiar with their thinking said.